Mongoose (company)

-Mongoose is a brand name of bicycles originally designed, manufactured, and sold by BMX Products, Inc. It is now available through the distributor Pacific Cycle.
+Mongoose is an American brand name of bicycles originally designed, manufactured, and sold by BMX Products, Inc. It is now available through the distributor Pacific Cycle.

 History

 BMX Products, Inc.

 Skip Hess started BMX Products, Inc. out of his home in Simi Valley, California in September 1974 with his first product being the famous Motomag One wheel.
 According to Hess, at its largest stage of expansion, BMX Products, Inc. employed about 85 people.
-In its early years Hess recalled that about 600 frames per day were produced at its Chatsworth, Los Angeles location.
+In its early years, Hess recalled that about 600 frames per day were produced at its Chatsworth, Los Angeles location.